Will AI Replace...

 -

-Creating differentiated worksheets and visual aids
+Creating differentiated worksheets and materials

 medium